American entry into World War I: Business considerations

-The beginning of war in Europe coincided with the end of the Recession of 1913–1914 in America.
+The beginning of war in Europe coincided with the end of the recession of 1913–1914 in the US.
 Exports to belligerent nations rose rapidly over the first four years of the War from $824.8 million in 1913 to $2.25 billion in 1917.
 Loans from American financial institutions to the Allied nations in Europe also increased dramatically over the same period.
 Economic activity towards the end of this period boomed as government resources aided the production of the private sector.
 Between 1914 and 1917, industrial production increased 32% and GNP increased by almost 20%.
 The improvements to industrial production in the United States outlasted the war.
-The capital build-up that had allowed American companies to supply belligerents and the American army resulted in a greater long-run rate of production even after the war had ended in 1918.
+The capital build-up that had allowed US companies to supply belligerents and the US Army resulted in a greater long-run rate of production even after the war had ended in 1918.

 The J.P.
-Morgan Bank offered assistance in the wartime financing of Britain and France from the earliest stages of the conflict through America's entrance in 1917.
+Morgan Bank offered assistance in the wartime financing of Britain and France from the earliest stages of the conflict through the US's entrance in 1917.
 J.P.
 Morgan's New York office, was designated as the primary financial agent to the British government starting in 1914 after successful lobbying by the British ambassador, Sir Cecil Spring Rice.
 The same bank would later take a similar role in France.
 J.P.
-Morgan & Co. became the primary issuer of loans to the French government, providing the capital of American investors, operating from their French affiliate Morgan, Harjes.
+Morgan & Co. became the primary issuer of loans to the French government, providing the capital of US investors, operating from their French affiliate Morgan, Harjes.
 Relations between Morgan and the French government became tense as the war raged on with no end in sight however.
 France's ability to borrow from other sources diminished, leading to greater lending rates and a depressing of the value of the franc.
 After the war ended, J.P.
 Morgan & Co. continued to aid the French government financially through monetary stabilization and debt relief.

-Because America was still a declared neutral state, the financial dealings of American banks in Europe caused a great deal of contention between Wall Street and the U.S. government.
+Because the United States was still a declared neutral state, the financial dealings of United States banks in Europe caused a great deal of contention between Wall Street and the US government.
 Secretary of State William Jennings Bryan strictly opposed financial support of warring nations and wanted to ban loans to the belligerents in August 1914.
 He told President Wilson that "refusal to loan to any belligerent would naturally tend to hasten a conclusion of the war."
-Wilson at first agreed, but then reversed himself when France argued that if it was legal to buy American goods then it was legal to take out credits on the purchase.
+Wilson at first agreed, but then reversed himself when France argued that if it was legal to buy US goods then it was legal to take out credits on the purchase.